 Chinese Shrimp Omelette is loaded with plump, juicy shrimp with fluffy eggs and aromatic scallions, that’s simple and satisfying.
 Perfect for breakfast, lunch, or dinner—this super easy recipe brings restaurant-quality taste to your kitchen.
 Want the secret to getting the eggs fluffy?

-Stir in minced leeks.
+Stir in minced green onion.
 Remove shrimp from fridge.
 Briefly blanch in warm water until slightly pink (about 30 seconds).
 Drain immediately.

 Fold shrimp into egg mixture and mix well.
 Heat oil in wok over medium heat.
 Pour in egg-shrimp mixture.